Owen Delany Park

-Owen Delany Park is a multi-purpose sports stadium in Taupo, New Zealand.
-The main sports played there are Rugby and cricket, though several other sports are accommodated on a permanent basis and numerous other events on a one-off basis.
+Owen Delany Park is a multi-purpose sports stadium in Taupō, New Zealand.
+The main sports played there are rugby and cricket, although several other sports are accommodated on a permanent basis and numerous other events on a one-off basis.

 History

-The park is named for Owen Delany, who was a major figure in the Taupo sporting scene from 1953, when he formed the United Wanderers Cricket Club.
-In 1954 he reformed the Taupo Rugby Football club.
-The Taupo council named the new sports ground Owen Delany Park in recognition of the time and effort Delany had put into the establishment of the park and also his involvement in sport in Taupo over the previous thirty years.
+The park is named for Owen Delany, who was a major figure in the Taupō sporting scene from 1953, when he formed the United Wanderers Cricket Club.
+In 1954 he reformed the Taupō Rugby Football club.
+The Taupō council named the new sports ground Owen Delany Park in recognition of the time and effort Delany had put into the establishment of the park and also his involvement in sport in Taupō over the previous thirty years.
 Delany attended the first One Day International held at the ground in 1999.
 In the 1995 Queen's Birthday Honours, Owen Delany was appointed a Member of the Order of the British Empire, for services to sport.

 Ground

-The park itself covers several hectares of land on the north-eastern outskirts of Taupo.
+The park itself covers several hectares of land on the north-eastern outskirts of Taupō.
 The main stadium contains a partially covered grandstand with 90 percent of the remaining perimeter formed as a raised grass embankment.
 The playing surface contains a Rugby field with a cricket pitch in the centre and a grass athletics track forming the boundary.
 A further two levels of grass surface provide up to five rugby fields and three artificial cricket pitches.

 There is also an indoor stadium which houses a gymnastics facility, as well as an outdoor bitumen velodrome and outdoor netball courts.
 There are also a dog obedience facility and numerous sports club buildings in the park.